sachindots/Projects/readme.md

 ### Future Extensions

-- **Intrusion Detection Systems (IDS)**:
+**Intrusion Detection Systems (IDS)**:

   -  The WAF can be used as an IDS in a large-scale network to protect systems from major cyber attacks.

-- **Blockchain Protection**:
+**Blockchain Protection**:

   - The firewall can be modified to act as an enhanced protection system for bitcoin mines and decentralized applications (DApps).

-- **Antivirus**:
+**Antivirus**:

   - Antivirus systems can use this model to classify different types of HTTP attacks that pose a threat to a computer and block the malicious actors.

 ---

-Please note that the source code for this project is confidential and not publicly available, as it is part of ongoing academic research.
+Please note that the source code for this project is confidential and not publicly available, as it is part of my academic research.
 Feel free to explore the project description and reach out if you have any questions or need further assistance.